pudly/schmopera-hugo/content/articles/3-chidlren-s-books-that-would-make-excellent-operas.md

 Musical structure, anyone? _The Gruffalo_ is an amazing feat of storytelling, combining the rule of three with a palindromic narrative (can you tell I've read this book _a ton of times?_) So, we've got a Mouse who bluffs his way out getting eaten by a Fox, then an Owl, and then a Snake: he tells them he's buddies with a Gruffalo, a terrifying (and fictional) creature tusks and orange eyes and a warty nose, who just so happens to love the taste of foxes, owls, and snakes.
 The bluff work - but wait!
 The Gruffalo isn't fictional after all!

 Sure, there are the awesome musical opportunities in describing a whip-smart little mouse, and the monstrous and exaggerated Gruffalo.
 The text already rhymes, and I'd be inclined to approach Julia Donaldson about using it as-is for a libretto.
 And imagine the thematic development of the music: Fox — Owl — Snake — Gruffalo! — Snake — Owl — Fox.
 It's rife (RIFE!) with composer inspiration.
-And even better, this is a story about how someone small and un-scary can
+And even better, this is a story about how someone small and un-scary can still wield power.

+Opera-friendly structure?
+Yep.
+Great message for young people?
+Definitely.
+A _basso profundo_ as the Gruffalo?
+Yes please.

 <figure data-type="image"{{% md %}}{{% /md %}}